There are 4 ferries per day sailing from Tinos to Andros island in Greece. Most Tinos Andros ferries take 1 hour and 35 minutes to make the crossing.

 Tinos Andros Ferry Route

-During the the busiest months of summer, there can be up to 4 ferry connections a day between Tinos and Andros.
+During the the busiest months of summer, there can be 4 or 5 ferry connections a day between Tinos and Andros.

-The quicker boats from Tinos going to Andros take around 1 hour and 35 minutes.
-There's one slower ferry sailing to Andros from Tinos island that takes around 2 hours.
+The high speed ferries from Tinos going to Andros take around 1 hour and 35 minutes.
+Slower, conventional ferries sailing to Andros from Tinos island take around 2 hours.

-It should come as no surprise that the slower ferry has cheaper ticket prices at 7.50 per passenger.
-The other crossings aren't much more expensive at 16.00 Euro for passengers.
+It should come as no surprise that the slower crossing )operated by the Blue Star Ferries ferry company) has cheaper ticket prices at 7.50 per passenger.
+This conventional ferry only sails once a week though.

-The easiest way to compare prices, see which ferry companies are sailing, and book ferry tickets online is by using Ferryhopper.
+The easiest way to compare prices, see which ferry companies are sailing on the day you want to travel, and book ferry tickets online is by using Ferryscanner.